Bellagio pool

 The Hilton rooms are simply decorated, urban spaces with a focus on maximising your view out of the hotel and giving guests a non-cramped feeling.
 Their various options are also good if you’ve got access needs, including mobility requirements.
 They all include some cheery flashes of color in the carpets and wall art.

 But quite frankly, the reason you’re staying here isn’t to admire the world’s most attractive interior design.
 It’s because Resorts World provides an endless list of entertainment options without the need to even leaving the hotel.
-This includes - naturally - a casino, plus a massive three-storey shopping area, a nightclub, an all-day pool party and an evolving roster of live shows.
+This includes—naturally—a casino, plus a massive three-storey shopping area, a nightclub, an all-day pool party and an evolving roster of live shows.
 And that’s before you get to the biggest pool complex on the Strip and a very nice spa.

 Dining options are similarly expansive.
 In fact, this place is home to more than 40 bars and restaurants.
 More unusual options include Crossroads, the first entirely plant-based high-end dining option on the Strip, which serves visually beautiful (and tasty) Mediterranean dishes with a leaning towards all things Italian.

-Address: 99 Resorts World Avenue.
+Address: 99 Resorts World Avenue, Las Vegas, NV 89109

-Price: Starting at $150 approx. per night
+Price: Starting at $150 approximately per night

 Closest Transport Link: Monorail: Las Vegas Convention Center Station.